Department of Modern History, Politics and International Relations

 Fax: +61 2 9850 6594

 I completed my PhD at the University of Sydney in 1999, and my thesis, a social and cultural history of some of Australia 's leading women playwrights, was revised and published as Upstaged: Australian Women Playwrights in the Limelight at Last in 2002.
 Upstaged was shortlisted for five national prizes in 2003.
 In 2001, I held the NSW History Fellowship for my research project on the history of the ABC radio serials Blue Hills.
 In 2004, I was a presenter on the ABC TV series Rewind.
 I was awarded an ALTC Citation for an Outstanding Contribution to Student Learning in 2010.
 From 2008-2012, I served as one of the five members of the advisory panel for the Prime Minister's Prize for Australian History.
 My most recent book, Friday on Our Minds: Popular Culture in Australia Since 1945, was shortlisted for the NSW Premier's Australian History prize in 2010.
+In 2014, I was the winner (with Catherine Freyne and Timothy Nicastri) of the NSW Premiers' Multimedia History Prize for my radio documentary Public Intimacies: The 1974 Royal Commission on Human Relationships.

 Current Research Projects